Videos

 Companies and researchers have been talking about digital transformation for many years.
 While not all organizations are good at it yet, most understand the key concepts.
 But, in leading digital transformation, much more is needed than just speaking the language or choosing and executing digital projects, says MIT researcher and digital transformation pioneer George Westerman.
 A new wave of capability and change is now emerging as critical to success for companies and individuals.
 Drawing on more than ten years of research and working closely with executives, Westerman shares his latest insights on how to prepare your company for long-term success in the digital economy.

 Top executives often lament that “culture eats strategy for breakfast.”
 But if you build the right culture, you can eat the lunch of your competitors.
 While it’s tempting to try copying the culture of digital native companies such as Amazon, Facebook and Google, it’s tough to do when you can’t hire, fire, pay, or manage in the same way that those companies do.
-Fortunately, MIT Professor George Westerman’s research with more than 500 companies shows that traditional companies can build a digital-enough culture that can thrive.
+Fortunately, MIT professor George Westerman’s research with more than 500 companies shows that traditional companies can build a digital-enough culture that can thrive.
 You can get the speed and innovativeness you need while preserving the best of what has made you strong.
 In this session, he examines the values and practices that can help you win in today’s fast-moving, digitally powered markets.

 Participants will leave this session understanding: